 In 1857 Mendel began a series of experiments on the pea plant (Pisum Sativum) to study the pattern of inheritance of various characters.
 He chose pea plant for three reasons.
 First, pea plants are self-poillinating .Second they are easy to cultivate.
 Third, they have a sharply defined characters.
 Mendels chose to study seven different characters in this plant.
-Each characters such as height, seed shape, seed colour, etc., had two sharply defined and contrasting traits (e.g, dwarfstem and tall stem, wrinkled seed and smooth seed, yellow seed and green seed).
-He crossed a variety of pea plants, carrying a particular traits (e.g, dwarfness) of a character (such as height) with another variety having a contrasting traits (e.g, dwarfness) of the same character.
+Each characters such as height, seed shape, seed colour, etc., had two sharply defined and contrasting traits (e.g., dwarfstem and tall stem, wrinkled seed and smooth seed, yellow seed and green seed).
+He crossed a variety of pea plants, carrying a particular traits (e.g., dwarfness) of a character.
 These two types were called parental types (p or p1).
 The generation that was produced out of these two was called first filial generation (F1).
 When these were self -polinated , the second generation that was produced was called second filial generation (F2).